zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/02-sinhala-google.md

 [Msdiv 101] (# msdiv101) {# msdiv101 .ref .msdiv} "
 No form.
 All rights reserved
-All the arguments of the Skandadhi Dhammas have been destroyed. ”The Blessed One Preached.
+All the arguments of the Skandadhi Dhammas have been destroyed.
+"The Blessed One Preached.

 Upasivamanavapuchcha Jatti.